padeler/bitbox/README.md

 ![matrix1](/photos/matrix1.jpg)
 Testing the leds to make sure all are working ok.
 ![screen test without diffuser](/photos/mario0.jpg)
 In order to get a nice "pixel" effect a diffuser is needed.
-For this test I used a piece of A4 paper.
+Here the diffuser is a piece of A4 paper.
-![screen test with paper diffuser](/photos/mario1.jpg) For the final assembly I used a 5mm piece of tinted plexiglas and a thinner piece of paper.
+![screen test with paper diffuser](/photos/mario1.jpg) For the final assembly, a 5mm piece of tinted plexiglas and a thinner piece of paper is used.
 ![Grid on led matrix](/photos/grid0.jpg)
-I [3D printed](/model/diffuser_grid.scad) a grid to go between the diffuser and the LED panel.
+A [3D printed](/model/diffuser_grid.scad) grid goes between the diffuser and the LED panel.
 This helps create a nice "square" pixel effect.
 ![diffuser grid and wooden frame](/photos/grid.jpg) Putting everything together.
 The wooden frame before painting.